 Whether investing in the Company is appropriate for you will depend on your own requirements and attitude to risk.
-The Company is designed for investors in all categories, including retail investors, who:
+The Company is designed for professional investors who are high net worth individuals, who:

-- want to achieve capital growth and some income over the longer term, e.g. over a five to ten year period, through investing in UK and overseas markets using the expertise of the Investment Adviser, - can meet the minimum investment levels, - are able to commit to a long term investment in the Company and take the risk of losing part or all of their investment capital, and - Who understand and are willing to take the risks involved in investing in the Company (as detailed under "Risk Factors" in section 27).
+- want to achieve capital growth and some income over the longer term, e.g. over a five to ten year period, through investing in UK and overseas markets using the expertise of the Investment Adviser; - can meet the minimum investment levels; - are able to commit to a long term investment in the Company and take the risk of losing part or all of their investment capital; and - who understand and are willing to take the risks involved in investing in the Company (as detailed under "Risk Factors" in Section 27).